The Roadmap of Mathematics for Machine Learning

 Beyond the mathematical foundations

-With this, we reviewed the necessary mathematics for understanding neural networks.
+With this, we reviewed the all the mathematics for understanding neural networks.
 Now, you are ready for the fun part: machine learning!
 To understand how neural networks work, you still have to learn some optimization and mathematical statistics.
 These subjects build upon the foundations we set.
 I won't go into details since this is beyond the scope of the article, but I have prepared a study roadmap to guide you.